-This section provides direct access to lesson plans developed by scientists and educators in conjunction with expeditions supported by the NOAA Office of Ocean Exploration and Research.
+This section provides direct access to lesson plans developed by scientists and educators in conjunction with expeditions supported by NOAA Ocean Exploration.
 These lessons are geared toward students in Grades 5-12.
 Presented here as web-based education materials, each lesson plan corresponds with a specific ocean exploration and can be supplemented with daily logs prepared by scientists and educators during each mission at sea.
 Images and video captured in the daily logs provide an invaluable resource for teachers and students as they explore these lessons.

 Each lesson includes the following sections: Focus Question, Learning Objectives, Teaching Time, Seating Arrangement, Background Information, a step-by-step Learning Procedure, a “Me” Connection, Connections to Other Subjects, Assessments, Extensions, Resources, Student Handouts, and connections to daily expedition Web logs.
 Older lessons are aligned to the National Science Education Standards and newer lessons support the Next Generation Science Standards (and their associated Common Core Standards).
 All lessons from 2006 to the present also support the Ocean Literacy Essential Principles and Fundamental Concepts .
 Some lessons also have Adaptations for Teachers of Deaf Students.